node-class-may-2023/ComIT_Node/nodejs.md

 ![Postman](./resources/images/node/postman.png)

 * Using Postman we can know the response status (in this example it's 200)
-* Also we can che the request and response HTTP headers
+* We can also change the request and response HTTP headers
 * And configure different HTTP methods (POST, PUT, DELETE, etc)s

 ![Postman](./resources/images/node/postman2.png)